una/personal-goals/happy-moments/happy-moments.md

 05/31/2015
 ---
 Moody, Brian and I had a very extended brunch at the Omni this morning.
 It was *AMAZING*.
 They had fresh raw fish at the brunch buffet.

+06/01/2015
+---
+It felt SO amazing to be back in my own place after the crazy getting-home-after-JS-conf fiasco.

+06/02/2015
+---
+I sat inside the Quicky Picky coding today and eating an amazing Snickerdoodle ice cream sandwich.